My Works

 Pattern Duplication

-The same interaction pattern existed in three different forms.
+Same interaction pattern in three different forms.

 03